Thinking of studying psychology? Great, you’re in the right place.

 Counselling psychologists are experts in helping people learn the roots of their emotional baggage, career concerns, mental disorders, financial crises, health-related concerns, and other sensitive issues.
 Through effective counselling, they also identify life events and social influences that could have contributed to the current state of the client(s).

 These specialists speak with individuals and groups from different walks of life, various age groups and different cultural backgrounds.
 They usually work in hospitals, other health organizations and private settings.

 Annual Salary of a Counseling Psychologist in Australia: $49,132 – $181,427

 5. School Psychologist

 As the job title suggests, school psychologists work for the education sector.
-They work hand and hand with teachers, parents and school administrators to promote a healthy, supportive, and safe learning environments for students.
-They encourage students not just to succeed academically, but also emotionally by allowing them to freely discuss their ups and downs whether it’s at home, in school or their personal lives.
+They work for hand and hand with teachers, parents and school administrators to promote a healthy, supportive, and safe learning environments for students.
+They encourage students not just to succeed academically, but also emotionally by allowing them to freely discuss their ups and downs whether it’s at home, in school or in their personal lives.